hirasso/wp-sync-db/README.md

 # WP Sync DB

+This is a patched version of [wp-sync-db/wp-sync-db](https://github.com/wp-sync-db/wp-sync-db), which itself is a fork of [WP Migrate](https://deliciousbrains.com/wp-migrate-db-pro/).

 WP Sync DB eliminates the manual work of migrating a WP database.
 Copy your db from one WP install to another with a single-click in your dashboard.
 Especially handy for syncing a local development database with a live site.

 <p align="center"><img src="https://raw.github.com/slang800/psychic-ninja/master/wp-migrate-db.png"/></p>